qtcloudservices/qtc-ghost/README.md

 $ qtc-cli mar envs:set MYSQL_DATABASE=ghost_db
 $ qtc-cli mar envs:set MYSQL_CHARSET=utf8
 ```

-`MDB details` can be copied from managament console, from general settings panel under the MDB instance.
+You'll find the MySQL configuration setting at management console by opening your MDB instance settings panel.

-`ghost_db` is the same name as you used in step 2 for the new database.
+The `MYSQL_DATABASE` setting value should be the name of the database you created in step 2.

-Optionally you can setup also SMTP server settings.
+**Optional SMTP Settings**

+Ghost blog platform has a built in support for sending emails.
+This feature is used by forgotten password recovery.

+In order to use emails, you'll need to configure external SMTP server address and credentials.
 Hint!
 If you don't have SMTP server, check [Mandrill](https://mandrill.com/) or something similar.

 ```sh
 $ qtc-cli mar envs:set SMTP_HOST=YOUR_SMTP_SERVER_ADDRESS_HERE